 Spessartine Garnet Mn3Al2(SiO4)3

 This stone (which includes Spessartite and Imperial Garnet) is one of the rarer crystals of the Garnet family.
-Spessartine shows red-brown to bright orange colors.
+Spessartine shows red-brown, violet-red, to bright orange colors.
+They were first found in quantity in Spessart, Bavaria, Germany.

 Uvarovite Garnet Ca3Cr2(SiO4)3